 Interested in other ways you can use this Castile soap?
 Check out my DIY foaming hand soap recipe HERE.

-How to Use Dr. Bronner’s Sal Suds as Laundry Soap
+2. How to Use Dr. Bronner’s Sal Suds for Laundry Soap

 Sal Suds is a more concentrated cleaner when compared to the Castile soap, making it an effective and convenient multi-purpose household cleaner.
 It also has a natural, pine like scent which is a plus!
 I prefer using Sal Suds for household products because I feel like I get more bang for my buck this way.